The Guangdong Higher People's

 trademark to be transferred.

 Trademark Law will give greater opportunities for those who

-really established a business's reputation using the trademark,
+really established a business’s reputation using

-application earlier," said Lin.
+from filing an application earlier," said Lin.

 Throughout the dispute, Chinese